Guardfolio vs Morningstar: which is better for portfolio monitoring?

 Six risk dimensions Guardfolio watches that Morningstar does not

 Morningstar shows you what your portfolio looks like when you check.
-These are the six things that can quietly change between one X-Ray session and the next — and that Guardfolio watches continuously, on your live portfolio, with alerts.
+These are the six things that can quietly change between one X-Ray session and the next — and that Guardfolio checks after synchronized portfolio updates, with alerts.

 1. Concentration